MrMighty01/dotfiles/README.md

 These are all my config for various programs that I use in my linux desktop.
+Hehahah